-This section contains information about registering clients running these SLE Micro operating systems:

-- SLE Micro 5.1, 5.2, 5.3 and 5.4 x86-64
+This section contains information about registering clients running SLE Micro operating systems 5.1, 5.2, 5.3, 5.4, and 5.5 on x86-64, arm64, and IBM Z (s390x) architectures.

-- SLE Micro 5.1, 5.2, 5.3 and 5.4 ARM64

-- SLE Micro 5.1, 5.2, 5.3 and 5.4 IBM Z (s390x)

 The SLE Micro is an ultra-reliable, lightweight operating system purpose built for edge computing.
 It leverages the enterprise hardened security and compliance components of SUSE Linux Enterprise and merges them with a modern, immutable, developer-friendly OS platform.